HowTo: Fix Adobe Photoshop ALT key on Ubuntu

 Are having a problem getting the ALT key to work after installing Adobe Photoshop on Ubuntu?
 Don’t worry, I’m gonna show you how you can fix it with a few simple steps.

 I have everything I need (blogging tools) on Ubuntu, including one of the most important tool – Adobe Photoshop.
-I installed Adobe Photoshop CS using Wine and it worked flawlessly, until I found out that the ALT key wasn’t working.
-I use a lot of keyboard shortcuts on Photoshop and the ALT key together with the CTRL & SHIFT keys are very important when using keyboard shortcuts.
-I first noticed the problem when I tried using the Clone Stamp Tool (ALT key is used to select the area to clone from).
+I installed Adobe Photoshop CS using Wine and it worked flawlessly until I found out that the ALT key wasn’t working.
+I use a lot of keyboard shortcuts in Photoshop and the ALT key together with the CTRL & SHIFT keys are very important when using keyboard shortcuts.
+I first noticed the problem when I tried using the Clone Stamp Tool (the ALT key is used to select the area to clone from).

 I never had this issue with Windows so it had to be with the settings on Ubuntu.
 I checked all the areas under Preferences and found the culprit.

-Here’s how you can make the ALT key to work with Adobe Photoshop on Ubuntu:
+Here’s how you can make the ALT key work with Adobe Photoshop on Ubuntu:

 NOTE: I’m running Adobe Photoshop CS on Ubuntu 8.10